-To be 'disallowed', an organisation must have been a registered training organisation (RTO) that was:
+For an organisation to become 'disallowed', it must have been a registered training organisation (RTO) that was either:

-- subject to one of the events described in the definition of disallowed person OR - · responsible for them by either their acts or omissions.
+- subject to one of the events described in the definition of disallowed person - responsible for them by either their acts or omissions.

-This applies whether or not the RTO had a contract with the department.
+This applies whether or not the RTO had a contract with us.